Enroll this week to receive a 10% tuition reduction

 - Differentiate between mental models related to behavioral finance

-Behavioral finance proposes that psychological influences and biases affect the financial behaviors of investors and financial practitioners.
-All types of market anomalies, especially those related to the stock market, can be explained through these psychological behaviors.
-In a time of increased uncertainty and market volatility, behavioral finance is rapidly growing in practice.
+Diverse market anomalies, especially those related to the stock market, can be explained through psychological biases and influences.
+At a time of increased uncertainty and market volatility, behavioral finance is growing in practice.
 Advisors seek to incorporate this analysis into their wealth management processes to improve the client experience, deepen relationships, and deliver better results.
-In a recent survey of financial advisors, 81% of them said they were using behavioral finance techniques to build their clients’ portfolios and communicate with them.

 Meet Your Instructor

 George Dan founded User Nudge, Inc. as part of a lifelong journey to understand human decisions.
 Leveraging behavioral science, the company focuses on how those using online interfaces make decisions.
 Dan earned his MBA from Chicago Booth in 2008.